-For more information about how your beneficiaries may be taxed on final surrender if the bond is assigned please see our Tax Information Client Guide.
+For more information about how the bond may be taxed on final surrender if the bond is assigned, see our Tax Information Client Guide.

-The information in this guide is based on our interpretation of current law and taxation practice in the UK and the Isle of Man as at 1 December 2024 and is subject to individual circumstances.
-Therefore the tax treatment of the bond may change in future.
+The information in this guide is based on our interpretation of current law and taxation practice in Ireland and the UK as at 1 December 2024 and is subject to individual circumstances.
+Therefore the tax treatment of the bond may change in the future.